What is a Guardianship of an Adult?

 North Dakota Guardian Establishment Program **Apply BEFORE Petitioning for a Guardianship

-The application for this program MUST be submitted to the North Dakota Department of Human Services.
+The application MUST be submitted to the North Dakota Department of Health and Human Services.
+The address is located on the last page of the application.
 DON’T file the application with a North Dakota state district court.
 The court can’t take your application.

 North Dakota Court System Informational Videos